viiika/Meissonic/README.md

 ## 📄 License

-Meissonic is released under the MIT License.
+Meissonic is released under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for more details.

 ## 🙏 Acknowledgements